Skip to main content

 Who Can List

 Permissionless Listing is available to Builders in the Diamond Tier of the Builder Staking Program.
 Each Builder can have up to 5 active markets by default (adjustable by Orderly).
 Builders configure price sources, trading parameters, and Insurance Fund setup through the Builder dashboard.
+Builders also receive fee sharing on trading fees generated by their permissionlessly listed markets.
+The default fee share is 50% of Orderly base fees, settled daily to the Builder’s DEX Admin account, and may be adjusted by Orderly for individual Builders.

 How Community Listed Markets Differ for Traders